jplonghi/net6-webapi-exemplar/README.md

 # .NET 6 Web API Exemplar

 work in progress....

 ## TO DO
-+ Fix token auth and authz
++ Fix/Implement JWT  auth and authz
-+ Redirect to swagger
-+ Fixed default port 5000
 + Dockerfile and docker compose
 + Code coverages
 + Sample Unit Test